phrafsanjani/task-manager/README.md

 + Month has to be implemented as a class, containing days of the month.
 + Each day contains a list of that day's tasks.
 Use `std::vector` to store this list.
+## Notes
++ Performance was not a concern in this program.
++ The task's information is stored in a file named `bin`.
+This file should be next to the build files(i.e. in the same directory).
+If this file doesn't exist, it's created and if it exists, it's opened and the information stored in it are read by the program.
 ## Sample
 ```
  ~ add task